Status of the CHART Model in Texas

-The CHART Model is a funding opportunity from the Centers for Medicare and Medicaid Services (CMS).
-The CHART Model is a voluntary opportunity for rural communities to test health care transformation supported by payment reform.
+The CHART Model was a voluntary funding opportunity from CMS for rural communities to test health care transformation supported by payment reform.

 CHART Model Community Transformation Track

-The CHART Community Transformation Track will provide rural hospitals with three ways to transform their local health care system:
+The CHART Community Transformation Track was originally envisioned to provide rural hospitals with three ways to transform their local health care system:

 - Regular lump sum payments based on a hospital’s Medicare fee-for-service income (a.k.a. capitated payment amount)

-CMS will replace Medicare fee-for-service claims reimbursement for Participant Hospitals with regular, lump sum payments also called a “capitated payment amount (CPA)” throughout the duration of the CHART Model.
-The CHART Model CPA will be calculated by CMS, not HHSC.
-The benefit of this payment change to hospitals is that the CPA payment provides stability and predictability, as well as the freedom to invest in new service lines and utilize regulatory flexibilities offered by the CHART Model initiative.
+CMS originally planned replacing Medicare fee-for-service claims reimbursement for Participant Hospitals with regular, lump sum payments also called a “capitated payment amount (CPA)” throughout the duration of the CHART Model.
+The CHART Model CPA would be calculated by CMS, not HHSC.
+The benefit of this payment change to hospitals would be that the CPA payment would provide stability and predictability, as well as the freedom to invest in new service lines and utilize regulatory flexibilities offered by the CHART Model initiative.
 For example, hospitals may have had to focus on providing higher-reimbursing specialty services over essential primary care and improving behavioral health capacity or maintaining inpatient beds to meet Medicare conditions of participation, even when it may not be what is needed in the community.

 - Cooperative Agreement Funding

-As the CHART Model Lead Organization for Texas, HHSC will disperse up to $2.7 million in cooperative agreement funding to participant hospitals.
-Participating hospitals will use the funding to establish partnerships and technical support to address one or more health challenges in the Texas CHART application to establish a telemedicine project that fits the needs of the hospital's county, and to address health disparities and selected social determinants of health.
+As the CHART Model Lead Organization for Texas, HHSC planned to disperse up to $2.7 million in cooperative agreement funding to participant hospitals.
+Participating hospitals would then use the funding to establish partnerships and technical support to address one or more health challenges in the Texas CHART application to establish a telemedicine project that fits the needs of the hospital's county, and to address health disparities and selected social determinants of health.

 - Operational Flexibilities

-CMS will make available certain operational flexibilities to expand Lead Organizations’ ability to implement health care delivery system redesign and promote participating hospitals’ capacity to manage their patients’ care.
-Lead Organizations, like HHSC, will be responsible for requesting operational flexibilities in their Transformation Plans in consultation with Participant Hospitals.
+CMS intended to make available certain operational flexibilities to expand Lead Organizations’ ability to implement health care delivery system redesign and promote participating hospitals’ capacity to manage their patients’ care.
+Lead Organizations, like HHSC, would be responsible for requesting operational flexibilities in their Transformation Plans in consultation with Participant Hospitals.

 CHART Model Award

-As the Lead Organization, HHSC will receive up to $5 million in cooperative agreement funding.
-HHSC’s goal is to use much of the cooperative agreement funding to:
+As the Lead Organization, HHSC was to receive up to $5 million in cooperative agreement funding.
+HHSC’s goal was to use much of the cooperative agreement funding to:

 - Provide technical assistance to hospitals related to transformation